-These gluten-free butter cookies are so simple.
-Surely know those yummy Danish butter cookies in the big blue tin?
+Surely you know those yummy Danish butter cookies in the big blue tin?
 I used to love those before I was gluten-free.
 I tried my best to mimic them, but . . . these are way better!
-They are buttery, gently sweet, crunchy on the outside and delicate in the middle.
-Six simple ingredients are all you need for this recipe.
+My gluten-free version of classic Danish-style butter cookies are lightly sweetened, buttery, and perfectly crispy and easy to make at home!

 Here’s a quick video on piping butter cookies